ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 {:#exam3 title="Correlation with troubleshooting tickets" artwork-align="center"}

-In order to manage the correlation between network incidents and trouble tickets in the YANG data model, three rpcs to manage the network incidents and one notification to report on network incident state changes defined in "ietf-incident" module can be further extended to include "ticket-no" attribute so that such correlation can be carried in the incident update notification and report the upper layer OSS system.
-Such correlation can be used by the incident handler in the upper layer OSS system for further fault demarcation, e.g., identify whether the fault is on the user side or on the network side.
+In order to manage the correlation between network incidents and trouble tickets in the YANG data model, three RPCs to manage the network incidents and one notification to report on network incident state changes defined in "ietf-incident" module can be further extended to include "ticket-no" attribute so that such correlation can be carried in the incident update notification and report the upper-layer OSS system.
+Such correlation can be used by the incident handler in the upper-layer OSS system for further fault demarcation, e.g., identify whether the fault is on the user side or on the network side.